MatAtBread/AI-UI/guide/extended.md

 # Example

-In order to explain how these members interact and support each other, we're going to consider a new a example, web page that gets weather data from a remote source and creates charts for the user.
+In order to explain how these members interact and support each other, we're going to consider a new a example, a web page that gets weather data from a remote source and creates charts for the user.

 We're going to do this by creating tags that encapsulate the data source and the chart UI, and show how we can statically layout and style the page, whilst ensuring the page remains dynamically updated according to user input.

 You can see the source [here](./examples/ts/weather.ts), or try it [here](https://raw.githack.com/MatAtBread/AI-UI/0.9.11/guide/examples/ts/ts-example.html?weather.ts)

-in the following sections, we'll go through the code in more detail, explaining how the members of an `extended({...})` definition work together, improving the implementation on the way.
+In the following sections, we'll go through the code in more detail, explaining how the members of an `extended({...})` definition work together, improving the implementation on the way.

 ____